$SQED_4$ and $QED_4$ on the null-plane: Introduction

 It was observed that the quantization in the null-plane means to perform the quantization on the characteristic surfaces of the classical field equations.
 Thus, it implies that one has to specify the Cauchy data on both characteristics, $x^{+}=cte$ and $x^{-}=cte$, and not only on one simple null-plane \cite{[5]}.
 In this context, the light cone quantization of free massless fermions in $(1+1)$--dimensions on both characteristics shows that the procedure leads to the correct physical descriptions \cite{[6]}.

-On the other hand, in \cite{[7]} it was showed an important problem associated with the quantization on the null-plane: After establishing the gauge fixing condition for the first class constraints and the second class constraints have seen handled through the Dirac's procedure, no more proper gauge transformations can be performed; however, it still remains in the analysis a species of improper gauge transformations related with the zero mode of the longitudinal derivative $\partial _{-}$ and appears due the lack of appropriate boundary conditions over the fields \cite {[8]}.
-This fact does not allow to define a unique inverse for the second class constraint matrix that is used to define consistent Dirac brackets, therefore, the improper gauge transformations must be fixed by imposing appropriate boundary conditions.
+On the other hand, in \cite{[7]} it was showed an important problem associated with the quantization on the null-plane: After establishing the gauge fixing condition for the first class constraints and the second class constraints have seen handled through the Dirac's procedure, no more proper gauge transformations, correspondent to first class constraints, can be performed; however, it still remains in the analysis a species of improper gauge transformations associated to the existence of hidden first class constraints and which are related with the zero mode of the longitudinal derivative $\partial _{-}$ and appears due the lack of appropriate boundary conditions over the fields \cite{[8]}.
+This fact does not allow to define a unique inverse for the second class constraint matrix that is used to define consistent Dirac brackets (DB), therefore, the improper gauge transformations must be fixed by imposing appropriate boundary conditions.

 The present work is addressed to study the constraints structure of the scalar and the spinor electrodynamics on the null-plane following the Dirac's formalism for constrained systems.
 The paper is organized as follow: In the section \textbf{2} we study the $SQED_{4}$, its constraints structure is analyzed in detail and the appropriate equations of motion of the dynamical variables is determined using the extended Hamiltonian.
 We classify the set of constraints and find that one of the first class constraints is a linear combination of scalar and electromagnetic constraints which is a null vector of the respective constraint matrix.
 We invert the first class constraints with the corresponding gauge conditions and an unique inverse of the matrix of second class constraints is getting by imposing appropriate boundary conditions on the fields which eliminate the hidden first class constraints and next we calculate the Dirac's brackets among the fundamental dynamical variables.
 In section \textbf{3} we study the $QED_{4}$, showing that the use of the projection of the fermionic fields allows to observe the existence of only second class constraints and the first class constraints in the fermionic sector are associated with the hidden subset of first class constraints which generate improper gauge transformations.
 We also show that the fermionic constraints determine that the electron field is fully described by only two of the four components.
 We use the null-plane gauge to transform the set of first class constraints in second class and we obtain a graded algebra imposing boundary conditions on the independent components.
 In the last section we give our remarks and conclusions.